Moldova's pro-EU ruling party is leading polls in election fraught with Russian interference claims

 Moldova is landlocked between Ukraine and EU member Romania.
 The country of about 2.5 million people has spent recent years on a westward path and gained candidate status to the EU in 2022, shortly after Russia launched a full-scale invasion of Ukraine.
 Tensions between Russia and Moldova, a Soviet republic until 1991, skyrocketed.

-After casting her ballot on Sunday, Moldova’s pro-Western President Maia Sandu reiterated long-held claims that Russia “massively interfered” in the election, saying she voted “to keep the peace” and that her country’s future lies within the EU.
+After casting her ballot on Sunday, Sandu reiterated long-held claims that Russia “massively interfered” in the election, saying she voted “to keep the peace” and insisted her country’s future lies within the EU.

-Days before Sunday's vote, Moldovan Prime Minister Dorin Recean warned that Russia was spending "hundreds of millions" of euros as part of an alleged hybrid war to try to seize power, which he described as "the final battle for our country's future."

 The alleged Russian strategies include a large-scale vote-buying operation, cyberattacks, a plan to incite mass riots around the election and a sprawling disinformation campaign online to diminish support for the pro-European ruling party and sway voters toward Moscow-friendly ones.